Notes on the Geography of Germany: Imperial Berlin

 A two-minute walk south of Unter den Linden is a large square, the Gendarmenmarkt, punctuated with matching cathedrals--German and French--from about 1700.
 They, too, like the Brandenburg Gate, the Reichstag, and just about every other monument of imperial Berlin, were rebuilt after 1945.

-Between them stands the Schauspielhaus, completed in 1821 as the Royal Theater (after 1919 the State Theater) to a design by the influential Karl Friedrich Schinkel.
-Rebuilt in the 1980s.
+Between them stands the Schauspielhaus, completed in 1821 as the Royal Theater (after 1919 the State Theater) to a design by the hugely influential Karl Friedrich Schinkel.
+It, too, was rebuilt, in its case in the 1980s.

 Another Schinkel project, the Neue Wache or New Watch guardhouse of 1818.
 It became a war memorial in 1931 and is now the Central Memorial of the Federal Republic of Germany.